-Too many support groups — which Maureen refers to as “bitch groups” — encourage practices that prove counterproductive for survivors of sexual assault and abuse.
+Too many support groups — which Maureen refers to as “bitch groups”— encourage practices that prove counterproductive for survivors of sexual assault and abuse.
 Complaining, expressing anger toward the offender, and comparing individual experiences may feel great short-term.
-However, these habits stunt our growth as people and never allow us to graduate from those negative connotations.
+However, these habits stunt our growth as people and never really allow us to graduate from those negative connotations.

 After all, thriving isn’t about your rapist or abuser; it’s about you.
 It isn’t about how your story stacks up against another person’s.
 It’s about accepting your experiences as part of your past and learning to look ahead.